Ganjali Khan Complex

-The Ganjali Khan Complex (مجموعه گنجعلیخان - Majmou-e-yeh Ganjali Khan) is a Safavid-era building complex, located in the old center of city of Kerman, Iran.
-The complex is composed of a school, a square, a caravanserai, a bathhouse (hammam), an Ab Anbar (water reservoir), a mint, a mosque and a bazaar.
+The Ganjali Khan Complex (مجموعه گنجعلیخان) is a Safavid era building complex, located in the old city center of Kerman in Iran.
+The complex is composed of a school, a square, a caravanserai, a bathhouse (hammam), an Ab anbar (water reservoir), a mint, a mosque and a bazaar.

 History

-The Ganjali Khan Complex was built by Ganj Ali Khan who governed Kerman, Sistan and Kandahar provinces from 1596 to 1621 under Safavid Shah Abbas I. A number of inscriptions laid inside the complex indicate the exact date when these places have been built.
+The Ganjali Khan Complex was built by Ganj Ali Khan who governed Kerman, Sistan and Kandahar provinces from 1596 to 1621 under Abbas the Great.
+A number of inscriptions laid inside the complex indicate the exact date when these places have been built.
 The architect of the complex was Mohammad Soltani from Yazd.

 Architecture

 The complex covers an area of 11,000 square meters and is centered on a large public square—ninety-nine meters by fifty-four meters—which is aligned with Vakil Bazaar running east–west to its south.
 The square is enveloped by bazaar arcades to the north, south and west and is flanked by the Ganjali Caravanserai to the east.
 The entrance to the Ganjali bathhouse is located along a section of Vakil Bazaar south of the square, known as Ganjali Khan Bazaar.
 The complex was built in Isfahani style of architecture.